copier-org/copier/docs/updating.md

 copier update
 ```

-This will read all available git tags, will compare them using
+This will read all available Git tags, will compare them using
 [PEP 440](https://www.python.org/dev/peps/pep-0440/), and will check out the latest one
 before updating.
 To update to the latest commit, add `--vcs-ref=HEAD`.
 You can use any
-other git ref you want.
+other Git ref you want.

 When updating, Copier will do its best to respect your project evolution by using the
 answers you provided when copied last time.
 However, sometimes it's impossible for